-- 15. The City, County and Lane Transit District shall address the needs of the transportationally disadvantaged in Lowell and shall make recommendations for possible solutions to identified problems. - 16.
-The City shall encourage greater use of public transportation systems and shall work with regional transportation officials in the siting of public transportation stops and commuter transfer points in Lowell. - 17.
-The City shall encourage the use of carpools and park-and-ride lots in the area and other strategies to reduce the number of single occupant vehicles. - 18.
+- 17. The City shall encourage greater use of public transportation systems and shall work with regional transportation officials in the siting of public transportation stops and commuter transfer points in Lowell. - 18.
+The City shall encourage the use of carpools and park-and-ride lots in the area and other strategies to reduce the number of single occupant vehicles. - 19.
 The City of Lowell shall participate with other agencies to maintain and expand a regional transportation system..